ericpengJoJo/the-game-of-life/README.md

 <summary>
  Randomize Feature
 </summary> <br />
-While I was breaking down on life form verification feature, I also implement randomize feature, so user can generate living cells randomly on the grid table.
-This idea come to me because I am someone that like to play around the game before actually reading the tutorial.
-If user only start the game by create couple living cells on the map and they all quickly disappear after hit **Start Game**, they definitely will felt disappointed and quit the game before they understand the essence of the game.
+While I was working on the life form verification feature, I also implemented a randomize feature, allowing users to generate living cells randomly on the grid table.
+This idea came to me because I am someone who likes to play around with a game before actually reading the tutorial.
+If users start the game by creating a couple of living cells on the map and they all quickly disappear after hitting **Start Game**, they will definitely feel disappointed and quit the game before they understand its essence.

-By helping user generate massive amount of living cells at once, user can instantly see the chemistry reactions of all the living cells as soon as they hit **Start Game**, even though user might still be confused by the visual, I believe it generate enough of appeal to have user to check out the tutorial.
+By helping users generate a massive amount of living cells at once, they can instantly see the interactions of all the living cells as soon as they hit **Start Game**.
+Even though users might still be confused by the visual chaos, I believe it generates enough appeal to encourage them to check out the tutorial.

 </details>